sosy-lab/cpachecker/doc/Configuration.md

 of these options.
 The arguments `--config config/CONFIGFILE.properties` can be abbreviated to `--CONFIGFILE`.
-In other words, if CPAchecker finds an unknown command-line option, it checks if a file with this name and the ending `.properties` exists in the directory `config` and uses it as the configuration file.
+In other words, if CPAchecker finds an unknown command-line argument, it checks if a file with this name and the ending `.properties` exists in the directory `config` and uses it as the configuration file.